 Long-term capital gains

 Crypto traders who sell their cryptocurrencies after one year from the date of purchase are subjected to a tax on long-term capital gains of 0%, 15% or 20% depending on the reporting status and the taxable income.
+If you plan to buy new coins to ear more money, check this guide about how to buy ethereum with paypal.

 What Does the IRS Have To Say?